alwell/Buddhism_in_Daily_Life/preface.md

 was also impressed by the earnestness and dedication of the monks who lead a life of simplicity, “contented with little”, and who try to realize the Buddhist teachings in their daily lives.
-When I visited the temples in Thailand, I saw Buddhism being lived in daily life.[^1]
+When I visited the temples in Thailand, I saw Buddhism being lived in daily life.

 And so, I wanted to study Buddhism.
 We are inclined to think that Buddhism is only a religion for people living in an oriental culture,